top of page

 Excellence Indicators: To achieve highest marks (5-6), ensure:

-• Strong links between sources and inquiry focus
+• Explicit links between sources and the inquiry question

 CRITERION C: ANALYSIS AND EVALUATION (6 marks)